 Popular Library numbers 1, 67, 166 & a magazine from Feb 1945 by Thrilling Publications.
-The first two were done using an airbrush, which gave them soft tones and gentle contrast.
+The first two cover illustrations were done using an airbrush, which gave them soft tones and gentle contrast.
 Many later books used "recycled" art from pulp magazines, which usually portrayed great detail, bold colors and vivid contrast.

 Popular Library still relied on many of its regular contributors, such as Octavus Roy Cohen, Ernest Haycox, and Rufus King.
 There were also some other big literary names in the lineup, such as Steinbeck and Arthur Miller, but many of the more dramatic titles were by virtual unknowns, authors who generally remain unknown today.

 But Oh My, the cover art!
 By far, they were the most eye-catching, dramatic pictures to grace the fronts (and, starting in the mid-400 numbers, the backs) of books.
 Obviously, it was the cover art that sold the works, and itís the covers that make these some of the most collectible of all the vintage paperbacks today.